padrinobook/padrinobook/02-job-board-application.md

     # Padrino Stable Gem
     gem 'padrino', '0.10.5'

-Let's include the gems for our project (later when *the time comes*, we will add other gems) with bundler[^bundler], for now though we'll grab the current gems by running at the command line:
+Later, when *the time comes*, we will add extra gems, for now though we'll grab the current gems using with Bundler[^bundler] by running at the command line:

     $ bundle install